 A survey of the plant kingdom with emphasis on phylogeny, development, physiology, and reproduction.
 Plant ecology and systematics will be included.
-Research skills such as literature searching, experimental design, statistical analysis, and scientific communication will also be emphasized.
+Statistical analysis will also be emphasized.
 Three hours lecture, three hours laboratory.
 (Prerequisite: Biol.
 130 or permission of the instructor.)
 Every fall.